imntya/comp20-imontoya/notuber/README.md

 Isabella Montoya
 imonto01
 COMP 20

-1. Map, my geolocation, my marker, XMR, set vehicles/passengers and their marker functions work as of now.
+ASSIGNMENT 2

+1. All aspects have been implemented correctly.

-2. I have spoken to Nimish, Priya, and Lexi about this project.
+2. I have spoken to Nimish, Priya, and Lexi about this project (and someone else at Halligan for a 'google is undefined' error but I dont know their name- sorry).
+ALSO I FORGOT TO PUSH THE LATEST README ON TIME, SORRY.

-3. About 10 as of now, with many trial and error files.
+3. About 12 as of now, with many trial and error files.